 - Choose energy-efficient appliances.
 Whether it is your major kitchen appliances or the medium-sized to smaller kitchen gadgets, it is important to take note of your possible energy consumption based on how often you will use them.
 Energy-efficient appliances are relatively more costly than standard varieties.
 However, these appliances will help you save more money in the long run.

-- Make sure that your appliances are in the right size.
+- Make sure that your appliances are the right size.
 Big is not always the best, even for appliances.
-Your oven, dishwasher, even the refrigerator work harder as they become bigger.
+Your oven, dishwasher, and even refrigerator work harder as they get bigger.
 It means that they require more energy than the more compact units.
 If you only intend to use your refrigerator for your frozen goods, go for a chest freezer instead.
-On the other hand, smaller appliances are inefficient for bigger families since you will need to use them more often.
+On the other hand, smaller appliances are inefficient for larger families since you will need to use them more often.

 - Unplug appliances when not in use.
 After using your appliance, it is easy to wipe it clean and leave.
-Although your refrigerator needs to be plugged 24/7, other appliances like your oven, rice cooker, and dishwasher may rest when not in use.
+Although your refrigerator needs to be plugged in 24/7, other appliances, like your oven, rice cooker, and dishwasher, may rest when not in use.

 - Keep your refrigerator's door closed as much as possible.
 Heat makes your refrigerator work harder.
 When you often open and close your refrigerator's door, the temperature becomes inconsistent, making it harder to achieve the required temperature.

 - Use copper pans for your induction hob.
 A simple yet effective way to conserve energy is to use copper pans when cooking.
 Copper conducts energy very well, meaning it will take less time to heat and your food to cook.
 Also, to make sure that heat is transferred smoothly, choose flat-surfaced cookware for your induction hob.